ekinakkaya/efm/README.md

 *this project is currently developed*

 a file manager that is lightweight and reliable.
 Aimed to be simple, yet functional.
-Written in C and only uses standard UNIX libraries and packages.
+Written in C and only uses standard Linux libraries and packages.

 ## System

-Technically every UNIX machine should be able to run efm.
+Technically every Linux machine should be able to run efm.
 Still, it is not tested other than my own Manjaro environment.

 ## Installation